KeyboardNerd/clairlab/onboarding.md

 # Clair Onboarding

-For anyone who is interested in developing Clair, please read this to understand the motivations and designs.
+For anyone who is interested in developing Clair, please read this first to understand the motivations and designs.

 ## What is Clair
 Clair reports the vulnerabilities of container images to users and notifies changes in affected container images when a vulnerability changes.
 For a Clair instance, all images will only be posted once and scanned once.